emberjs/rfcs/text/0000-router-service-computed-query-params.md

 Modern SPA concepts have converged on the idea that query params should be easily accessible from the object responsible for handling the route.
 Like with the [RouterService](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md), it is common to have a need to perform routing behavior from deep down a component tree.
+Additionally, the current query params implementation feels very verbose for "just wanting to access a property".
+Accessing data within the url **should feel easy**.

 ### Examples